drashland/drash/README.md

 Drash is a modular web app framework for [Deno](https://deno.land) that respects RESTful design principles.

 Drash helps you build web apps that handle requests to grab resources.
-The request can request any representation of a resource (e.g., application/json, text/html, application/xml, etc.) as long as the resource allows the representation to be requested.
+Requests can request any representation of a resource (e.g., application/json, text/html, application/xml, etc.) as long as the resource allows it.

+## Features
+* Content Negotation
+* Path Params (e.g., `/uri/with/some/:id`)
+*

 ## Quickstart